Goldee’s Barbecue and the Pursuit of Excellence

 Conclusion

 Either way, they’ve already won.
-They’ve built something excellent.
+They’ve built something excellent, with love, alongside people who care.

 I haven’t tried Goldee’s yet.
 But one day, I will.